 In 2 Kings 2:21 says “Then he (Elisha) went to the spring and threw salt into it saying, “This is what the Lord says, “I have healed this water.
 Never again will it cause death or make the land unproductive.”

 This was Elisha’s first miracle after taking the reins from Elijah who went straight to heaven in that fiery chariot (What a way to go!)
 God used a prophet – and salt – to bring healing to a land.

-Lastly, salt was and is still used as seasoning.
+Lastly, we use salt as seasoning.